indianinindiana/Pathlight-V2/frontend/docs/PRD.md

 **Priority:** P0 (Must Have)

-**Description:** Guide users through initial setup to gather financial context and goals.
+**Description:** Guide users through initial setup to gather financial context and goals using Clara, the AI money advisor.

 **Requirements:**